 Aldi had the lowest prices on two-thirds of the items on my master comparison list.
 That is a lot!
-This is making me start shopping there, even though the Walmart shopping experience is not necessarily my favorite.
+This is making me start shopping there, even though they don’t always have everything I need.

 Kroger is definitely the most expensive if you shop without sales!
-Kroger also has many amazing sales which beat Aldi’s every day low prices.
+Still, Kroger has many amazing sales which beat Aldi’s every day low prices.
 This chart does not take sales into account so it is difficult to see that represented.
 Kroger also has gas rewards and more digital coupons, both of which Aldi and Walmart do not.
 That definitely is worth considering when you are comparing prices.

 How have prices increased at the grocery store?

 This is the third time I’ve done down this price comparison.
 I did it in 2019 and 2021.
 Here are the results from 2021.
 While prices have definitely increased in the past year, Aldi is still the winner as it was back in 2021.
 Here are the 2021 results.

 I did the original research in 2019 when Walmart was the cheapest.
 Here are the 2019 results.

 I will always go where the prices are lowest to stretch our money the farthest.
 That is why I am shopping at Aldi more.